 06Letters Asking for Job Search Assistance

 Your friends, family, former colleagues, alumni from your alma mater, and your professional and personal connections can all help with a job search.
 Here are examples of letters to ask for job search help, including letters announcing a job search, networking letters and letters to request assistance with a job hun

 07Letters of Interest / Prospecting Letters

 A letter of interest, also known as a prospecting letter, is sent to companies to let them know you are interested in jobs that may be currently open or become available in the future.
-Sending one is a good way to reach out to companies you have an interest in working for, but haven't advertised job openings.
+Sending one is an excellent way to reach out to companies you have an interest in working for but haven't advertised job openings.